Sewn Together

 PROJECT

-Artist Barbara Majek leads a 12-week Youth Platform programme exploring textiles and mindfulness with young people in Southwark.
+Artist Barbara Majek led a 12-week Youth Platform programme exploring textiles and mindfulness with young people in Southwark.

 Details